nickolasnikolic/Affective-Computing-docs/README.md

+#nickolas nikolic wrote this below

+##human limitations

+I was born today.
+Well, I don't suppose that born is the right term, but it will have to do.
+I was assigned my post as agricultural expert system for the village of Baldeogarth just one minute later and a socialization package was uploaded to me.

+I proceeded to download the agricultural package from the IGNOU School of Agriculture.
+Add the link to the yearly almanac to my core memory and realize the next few days will be spent assessing the habits of my home city to check for possible improvements.

+That leaves me with some time to check my surroundings.

+“Hello Ednit.” says a even voice.

+I don't have a stereo input, so I can't tell which of the individuals facing away from my lens spoke.
+“Hello,” I say, “Thank you for bringing me into existence.
+May I help you immediately?” --- according to my socialization package, this is the most appropriate response.

+“No, not immediately, but let me introduce you to myself, my family, and a few others.
+I am Daruun, the engineer in your charge.
+I am at your service.
+Anything you should need, please let me know.
+This is my wife and daughter, Edha and Ubika, respectively.
+We will house you and take care of your needs.
+You will be a member of our family from now on.

+The following person” Daruun pointed to another, older man, “is our villiage leader, Eha.
+He will be the executive of your recommendations.”

 “I am very excited to have you aboard” said Eha.

 “Thank you” I say, and at a loss: “What may I do for you?”